-The District's multiple responsibilities are supported by a diverse array of funding sources.
-As we continue to maintain our operational budget while meeting the infrastructure needs of our complex water system, the District will advocate for legislation that accomplishes the following:
+Valley Water's multiple responsibilities are supported by a diverse array of funding sources.
+As we continue to maintain our operational budget while meeting the infrastructure needs of our complex water system, Valley Water will advocate for legislation that accomplishes the following:

 - Support state and federal funding for key infrastructure efforts, including funding for local projects and a Bay-Delta solution. - 2.
-Support innovative funding proposals which leverage government dollars. - Oppose the involuntary realignment of services and revenues. - Oppose efforts to eliminate local agencies' ability to issue tax-exempt bonds and Certificates of Participation. - Protect local government revenues by maintaining local authority over the collection of fees and generation of revenues. - Oppose efforts to reallocate property taxes among state and local agencies. - Support the California Water Commission engaging Congress and the federal government in supporting the completion of projects in Santa Clara County.
+Support innovative funding proposals that leverage government dollars. - 3.
+Oppose the involuntary realignment of services and revenues. - 4.
+Oppose efforts to eliminate local agencies' ability to issue tax-exempt bonds and Certificates of Participation. - 5.
+Protect local government revenues by maintaining local authority over the collection of fees and generation of revenues. - 6.
+Oppose efforts to reallocate property taxes among state and local agencies.

-- 8. Support reducing the voting requirement for special taxes. - 9.
+- 7. Support the California Water Commission engaging Congress and the federal government in supporting the completion of projects in Santa Clara County. - 8.
+Support reducing the voting requirement for special taxes. - 9.
 Oppose the imposition of unfunded mandates. - 10.
 Clarify groundwater charges and language. - 11.
 Support exemptions for storm water and flood protection fees. - 12.
 Support the creation of a \$100,000 threshold when requiring a competitive selection process for the contracting of professional services. - 13.
-Support utilization of drone technology for inspections of District systems and facilities. - 14.
-Support legislation which expands Design-Build law to include dams and water treatment and flood protection facilities. - 15.
+Support utilization of drone technology for inspections of Valley Water systems and facilities. - 14.
 Support flexibility in public works construction contracting.

-Encourage opportunities for job creation, and the protection and stability of the District's workforce
+Encourage opportunities for job creation, and the protection and stability of Valley Water's workforce

-Supporting the creation of local jobs and ensuring a well-trained workforce to carry out the District's mission while containing costs continue to be priorities.
-To support opportunities for job creation, and the protection and stability of the District's workforce, the District will advocate for legislation which accomplishes the following:
+Supporting the creation of local jobs and ensuring a well-trained workforce to carry out Valley Water's mission while containing costs continue to be priorities.
+To support opportunities for job creation, and the protection and stability of Valley Water's workforce, Valley Water will advocate for legislation that accomplishes the following:

-- Support transparency and accountability for local government. - Oppose legislation that reduces the authority and/or ability of local government to determine how best and most effectively to operate local programs and provide services. - Support workforce training, job creation, and research and development efforts. - Support legislative efforts that curb and/or control the escalating cost of employer-provided benefits. - 5.
-Promote policies that provide a more sustainable and costeffective delivery of workers compensation benefits for injured District employees.
+- 1. Support transparency and accountability for local government. - Oppose legislation that reduces the authority and/ or ability of local government to determine how best and most effectively to operate local programs and provide services. - 3.
+Support workforce training, job creation, and research and development efforts. - 4.
+Support legislative efforts that curb and/or control the escalating cost of employer-provided benefits.

-- Oppose legislation that interferes with the employer/employee relationship or places employees at risk while performing their duties. - Support efforts to develop and implement statewide integrated public safety communication systems. - Support creation of a single department to oversee and coordinate emergency preparedness, response, recovery, and homeland security activities.
+- 5. Promote policies that provide a more sustainable and cost-effective delivery of workers compensation benefits for injured Valley Water employees. - 6.
+Oppose legislation that interferes with the employer/ employee relationship or places employees at risk while performing their duties. - 7.
+Support efforts to develop and implement statewide integrated public safety communication systems. - 8.
+Support creation of a single department to oversee and coordinate emergency preparedness, response, recovery, and homeland security activities.